"Investment is an exercise of character; it demands the moral clarity and unwavering principles that anchor enduring success."

 "We buy the things the world needs to function

-the things the world can never replace."
+so that we can own the things the world can never replace."

 TRASINDA, the name serves as a constant mandate to uphold and institutionalize the integrity, principles, and investment standards refined over a 35-year association with Kirk Kerkorian, where his character defined the deal and his word was an enduring bond.